DANS-KNAW/dans-datastation-architecture/docs/dev.md

 -------
 [Skosmos]{:target=_blank} is used to serve vocabulary terms to Dataverse.
 DANS is currently not actively involved in development, but it is entirely possible that bug fixes may need to be contributed in the future.
-The project is written in PHP but there is no information on the Skosmos website about the development environment set-up.
+The project is written in PHP, but there is no information on the Skosmos website about the development environment set-up.

 Documentation with mkdocs
 -------------------------